missrichy-code/Setting-Up-A-Scalable-VM-Server/README.md

     <p>
         This document provides detailed instructions on how to set up a scalable virtual machine in Azure.
     </p>Importance Of creating a Scale Set
-   <li></li> i) Scale Set provides high availability and application resiliency by distributing VMs across availability zones or fault domains
+   <li>i) Scale Set provides high availability and application resiliency by distributing VMs across availability zones or fault domains
    <li>ii) Scale Set distribute equal amount of network traffic
    <li></li>Scale Set makes it easy to create and manage multiple VMs
   <li>It allows your application to automatically scale as resource demand changes